Renovating a Rental Property: 16 Ways to Raise Demand (& Rent)

 Tip: Architectural shingles are thicker and will last longer than three-tab shingles.

-Spruce up the outside of the property with some landscaping updates and without the need to hire anyone.
+Spruce up the outside of the property with some landscaping updates, without needing to hire anyone.
 To do this, add some new shrubs or flowers, take care of any overgrown weeds, mow the lawn, or trim any trees.

 Approximate cost: $100 – $500